NYK0de/Places/README.md

 # App to search places

-application made natively with kotlin in which the google places API is consumed to bring places of interest to the user
+Application made natively with kotlin in which the google places API is consumed to bring places of interest to the user

 ## Features

 - Search places based on a location selected on map and on a keyword given by the user
-- see the list of places
+- See the list of places
-- go to the details view when tap a marker on the map
+- Go to the details view when tap a marker on the map
 - In Details screen you can save as favorite the place you are watching
 - You can see the places that you save in the tab "favorites"